 In other cultures, it is common for people to wear surgical masks, especially during cold, flu, and allergy season.
 Wearing surgical masks in countries like Japan is something that is done regularly when people go out in public, and not just during a pandemic.

 Should You Wear a Mask to Prevent COVID-19?

 You, like many of us may have encountered a slew of mixed messages on this topic.
-It is noted in an article from the NY Post that US Surgeon General Jerome Adams tweeted only a few weeks ago,
+It is noted that US Surgeon General Jerome Adams tweeted only a few weeks ago,

 “Seriously people- STOP BUYING MASKS!
 They are NOT effective in preventing general public from catching #Coronavirus, but if healthcare providers can’t get them to care for sick patients, it puts them and our community at risk,” Adams tweeted on Feb.
 29.

 However, after strongly advising against wearing masks, it appears Jerome Adams has softened on his strong stance against wearing surgical masks.
 As CNBC reports, In a U-Turn, the US Surgeon General asks CDC to See if Face Masks Can Prevent Coronavirus Spread Afterall, he said that his comments were based on the best evidence he had at the time but it has become evident that there is a “significant amount of asymptomatic spread.”
 This means wearing masks, in addition to social distancing and handwashing, could help slow the spread of the virus.

 The World Health Organization (WHO) is also reassessing its policy on masks based on new evidence out of Hong Kong, which as of this writing has not yet been released to the public.

 Let’s be clear, facemasks are not a replacement for respirators, but they are important and can hinder droplets from being passed on from one person to another.
 When used in combination with other preventative measures (handwashing, keeping at least 6ft apart, avoid touching your face, etc.) it is another critical layer of protection.